Disarmament of the German Jews

-The disarmament of the German Jews started in 1933, initially limited to local areas.
-A major target was Berlin, where large-scale raids in search for weaponry took place.
+The disarmament of the German Jews started in 1933, initially limited to local areas such as Berlin, where large-scale raids in search for weaponry took place.
 Starting in 1936, the Gestapo prohibited German police officers from giving firearms licenses to Jews.
 In November 1938, the Verordnung gegen den Waffenbesitz der Juden prohibited the possession of firearms and bladed weapons by Jews.